Zeriuno/MIMOire/intro.md

 > It is practically a characteristic of human nature – and an inescapable one at that – to try to make sense of what has happened, to try to make the perceived world comprehensible.
 We are consequently constrained to look at the future in the light of the past.
 In this way our experience or understanding of what has happened inevitably colours our anticipation and preparation for what could go wrong and thereby holds back the requisite imagination that is so essential for safety

-Dans ce sens une première distinction doit être établie avec la sécurité
+Dans ce sens la sécurité se définit comme une palette d'outils et procédures pour anticiper ou répondre aux scénarios que l'expérience a donné à connaître,

 Illusion de la maîtrise des systèmes complexes [Hollnagel *et alii*, 2011]